UserUnknownFactor/filetranslate/README.md

 1. Fix translations in `intersections.csv`.
 1. Perform `-isa` run to apply intersecting strings back to translation databases.
 Use 2 as the parameter to apply string translation file intersections.
 1. Revert tags, fix contexts, and apply `translation_dictionary_out.csv` using `-fix` option.
 1. Replace wrongly translated repeating words and phrases using `-rit` option supplying RegExp for original translated text in `-o` and replacement in `-n` options.
 Lines containing spaces should be double-quoted.
 You can also use `\uXXXX` Unicode escape codes for characters outside the console encoding.
-Additionally you can allow only on condition or prevent replacement based on the original untranslated string with optional `-ifs` and `-exs` options correspondingly.
+Additionally you can allow only on condition or prevent replacement based on the original untranslated string with optional `-ifs`, `-ifc` and `-exs` options correspondingly.
 1. Manually fix the resulting translations in corresponding `.csv` files.
 1. Apply translations to the game files with `-a` parameter.